return42/sphkerneldoc/linux_src_doc/include/linux/pci_h.rst

 .. c:function::  PCI_VDEVICE( vend,  dev)

-    macro used to describe a specific pci device in short form
+    macro used to describe a specific PCI device in short form

     :param  vend:
         the vendor name